Sarohia94/Project-3-Hangman/README.md

 Python

 ### Frameworks, Libraries & Programs Used
-* [Am I responsive?](https://ui.dev/amiresponsive) - to show website across a range of devices.
+* [Am I responsive?](https://ui.dev/amiresponsive) - to show game across a range of devices.
 * Git - for version control.
 Using GitPod terminal to commit to Git and push to GitHub.
 * GitHub - to save and store the code pushed from Git.
 * [Lucid Chart](https://lucid.app/) - to create the flow chart.
+* Termcolor module - to print colored text to the terminal.

 - - -